clojure-quant/quanta-demo/README.md

 # quanta-demo

+## run demo

 This will run quanta-studio; the ui can be accessed on http://localhost:8080/.

 *start with public algos enabled*